A Bible Study of Revelation Chapter 20|

 Now that you know who John "saw", read about what happens when "they had not" received the mark of the Beast, John announces concerning both of these two groups that, "they came to life and reigned with Christ" for a Thousands (of) Years.
 Do you think there is a single Christian (saint past) or yet alive that does not claim having a part in the 'first resurrection', with no worry about seeing the 'second death'?
 The goal of our salvation in this life will require fighting a spiritual war, not all those victorious will be physically beheaded, although some could show serious scars.
 An addendum concerning Mark 1:1 'Do not judge', taught often in error, speaks instead of judging in carnal or flesh nature rather than within the will and serving the purpose of God.

 Concerning our dying to the flesh and becoming spiritually alive reigning with Christ, this is described in 2 Tim 2:11-12 "Here is a trustworthy saying: If we died with him, we will also live with him; if we endure, we will also reign with him."
-About enduring to reign with Christ we are told in 1 Thess 5:10-11 "He died for us so that, whether we are awake or asleep, we may live together with him", awake spiritually is yet within flesh body, asleep meaning death of flesh body yet spiritually alive in Christ.
-About this death of the body described in Rom 6:8-9 "Now if we died with Christ, we believe that we will also live with him."
+About enduring to reign with Christ we are told in 1 Thess 5:10-11 "He died for us so that, whether we are awake or asleep, we may live together with him", awake means the new spiritual man yet living within flesh body, asleep meaning death of flesh body, yet spiritually alive in Christ.
+About this death of flesh nature described in Rom 6:8-9 "Now if we died with Christ, we believe that we will also live with him."
 This does not say everyone (meaning the wicked that must wait judgment) will be resurrected within the 'first resurrection'.
-From this we may understand Acts 24:15-16 "...and I have the same hope in God as these men, that there will be a resurrection of both the righteous and the wicked", and here simply saying there will be those having a part in one of two separate resurrections.
+From this we may understand Acts 24:15-16 "...and I have the same hope in God as these men, that there will be a resurrection of both the righteous and the wicked", and here simply saying there will be those having a part in one of two separate and different resurrections.

 Christ was resurrected from death for a short time into His earthly body, after a short period before His disciples Christ was transfigured while rising into heaven.
 Christ now the firstfruits as scripture attests began salvation of saints with Holy Spirit guarantee of resurrection, more He began from Sheol the first resurrection of saints.
 About this Christ said He went to prepare a place for us, and it was to this place within the Fathers Kingdom that He would return and take us.
 This would not be the kingdom found in this earth age, but the Kingdom to be found described in Eph 1:21-22 "...far above all rule and authority, power and dominion, and every title that can be given, not only in the present age but also in the one to come."
 Our present earth age and kingdom will be far different than Gods Kingdom to come, where exists the Temple of God made by the hand of God, this to be found in the new creations of heaven and earth which the believers looked forward described in 2 Peter 3:11-13 "Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness."